 What transpired next was a 39-hour odyssey involving route finding on virgin terrain, a hailstorm of soft-ball-sized rocks, dropped gear, dehydration, two flat tires, hitchhiking, dancing grizzlies and a ice chest full of weed.
 The adventure is detailed in my article coming out in the Canadian Alpine Journal this Spring but until then, I wanted to share the description of the new seven-pitch route we put up on the arch called “Grizzly Groove.”
 The name is to honour the Ktunaxa nation that refers to this Jumbo-Toby Creek watershed area as Qat’muk, a sacred place where the Grizzly Bear Spirit is born, where it celebrates in ceremonial dances, and where it eventually dies.
 If you’re visiting this incredible piece of rock, please be respectful of the importance of this area, both culturally and environmentally, and leave no trace.

-From the parking lot of the popular Monica Meadows camping spot in the West Kootenays, hike the trail for about 45 minutes and, when it flattens out, veer off it in a south-west direction aiming for an obvious talus slope that leads through a col on the other side of the drainage.
-Walk through the mostly open areas past bogs and over streams and up the talus through the col. Another 75 minutes of hiking through meadows veering in a south-east direction will bring you to a tiered system of small alpine lakes at the base of the ridge where the arch is located.
+From the parking lot of the popular Monica Meadows camping spot in the West Kootenay, hike the trail for about 45 minutes until it flattens out and you come to a camping area.
+Head through this and make your way down the hill in a south-east direction over bogs and streams aiming for a talus field.
+Follow the talus heading north-east.
+There will be a notch on the north-east side of the talus that looks quite steep, but as you come around the corner there’s a lower-angle couloir that you can go up to access the next drainage.
+From the top you’ll see the arch and the lake at the base of it and it’s an easy hike through meadows to reach it.
 All told it was a surprisingly easy three-hour hike.
 From the lake closest to the arch, hike up the talus and, depending on the time of year, the snow slope, make the awkward move past the bollard and cautiously step through loose gravel and stones to reach the main corner that leads to the arch.
 The rock in the corner is too chossy to climb but there’s good quality rock on the slab about five metres to climber’s left.
 Start there.